Who We Are

 - Conflict resolution

-WSC is a registered company in England and Wales, in the UK and in California, USA, organized to carry out non-profit activities only.
+WSC is a registered company in England and Wales, in the UK, the USA, and Canada, organized to carry out non-profit activities only.

 WSC is a nonprofit corporation and is incorporated under USA’s State of Louisiana R.S.
 Title 12 Corporations and Associations (RS 12:165).